Information management process monitoring innovation activities which actors can influence in the short and medium-term in a region.

-The process is repeated on a yearly basis starting with gathering data from different sources, processing and analysing the material and finally interpretation workshops are organised in order to deepen the analysis.
+The process is repeated on a yearly basis starting with gathering data from different sources, processing and analyzing the material and finally interpretation workshops are organised in order to deepen the analysis.
 Throughout the process different stakeholder groups are involved in the process and one main advantage of the process is the inter-organisational co-operation and discussions.
 At the moment six domains of interest are followed deepened with in-depth analysis.

 The main objective is to present up-to-date information on innovation activities in the region, monitor phenomena which regional operators can influence in the short and medium-term, identify and agree on strategically important phenomena, support regional decision-making processes and offer an arena for different regional operators for joint vision building and sense making.